NBDI: A Simple and Effective Termination Condition for Skill Extraction from Task-Agnostic Demonstrations: Experiments

 Two navigation tasks (Mazes sized $30\times30$ and $40\times40$) and two simulated robot manipulation tasks (Kitchen, Sparse block stacking) are used to evaluate the performance of NBDI.
 All of these environments are challenging sparse reward tasks, with continuous state space and continuous action space.

 A large set of task-agnostic agent experiences is collected from each environment to pre-train the low-level policy and the state-action novelty module.
-For downstream tasks with significantly different environment configurations (maze, sparse block stacking), we used agent-centered cropped images to extract consistent structural information from task-agnostic demonstrations (see Appendix \ref{train_transfer_section}).
-We evaluate the models on their performance in solving complex, unseen tasks in each environment.
+For downstream tasks with significantly different environment configurations (maze, sparse block stacking), we used agent-centered cropped images to extract consistent structural information from task-agnostic demonstrations.
+We introduce the train/transfer domain similarity for the environments used in our experiments in Appendix \ref{train_transfer_section}.
+To demonstrate the effectiveness of our method on complex downstream tasks involving significant configuration changes, we evaluate the models on a maze environment with an unseen layout and a large-scale block stacking environment with a greater number of blocks in randomized positions.
+Both settings differ significantly from the task-agnostic offline datasets.
 Further details of the environments and the task-agnostic data collection procedure are in Appendix \ref{data_detail}.